gxzhao1/parkingSF/README.md

 This project is a part of a graduate city planning course.

-Please note that parts of the data is not attached to this repo, due to large file size.
+Please note that some the dataset is not attached to this repo, due to large file size.